Is American Vandal Real? Is the Netflix Show a True Story?

 The real-life documentary filmmakers in Making a Murderer were granted unusual behind-the-scenes access to film the Avery and Dassey families during the court cases (one can’t help but think of Dassey’s mother, Barb, in the scenes with Maxwell’s mom).

 Despite being a running dick joke and parody, American Vandal manages to raise tough questions about whether a person with a past and who lacks social capital can ever get a fair trial in the criminal justice system (or school justice system as it were).
 As one character aptly sums it up, “I’ve learned that suggesting guilt is a whole lot easier than proving innocence.
 It’s not difficult to make any member of the morning show 9 look like they could have done this.
 They all had the opportunity, and most had the motive.
 But our evidence against them is circumstantial.”
+Season 2 is similar.
+It plays with our preconceptions and shows you how easily it is for the human mind to disregard the possibility of counter evidence because someone just seems guilty (or is manipulated into confessing by authority figures).
+Both shows are about rushes to judgment.

-In the end, the series points to a final suspect (it’s sort of a modern game of Netflix Clue), but then fails to definitively point the finger, lacking smoking-gun evidence (perhaps a final skewering of the shows that assume evidence framing without concrete proof in shows about authorities who leapt to judgment.)
+In the end, season 1 points to a final suspect (it’s sort of a modern game of Netflix Clue: It was Shapiro in the library with the candlestick!
+It was Mack with the wrench in the study…), but then fails to definitively point the finger, lacking smoking-gun evidence (perhaps this was the final skewering of the shows that assume evidence framing without offering concrete proof while purporting to expose authorities who themselves leapt to judgment.)
+Season 2 also points to a final suspect, but there’s a twist, with the concept of collective guilt weighing in.
+Season 2’s ending has a Murder on the Orient Express feel to it.

-Dylan Maxwell, perhaps then, bears the most in common with Steven Avery’s earlier case, in which he was convicted of a rape he didn’t commit but served years in prison for doing (he was released shortly before the murder); there’s the tight timeline that almost gives an alibi, biased adjudicators, the previous bad reputation and similar acts that lend credence to the theory, and a false eyewitness identification to boot.
+Dylan Maxwell, perhaps then, bears the most in common with Steven Avery’s earlier case, in which he was convicted of a rape he didn’t commit but served years in prison for doing (he was released shortly before the murder); that earlier case also had a tight timeline that almost gives an alibi, allegedly biased adjudicators, the previous bad reputation and similar acts that lend credence to the theory, and a false eyewitness identification to boot.
 One can’t help think of Avery living in a fishing shanty after his initial exoneration as Maxwell’s post exoneration life starts to fall apart.

 We won’t tell you who drew the dicks, though.
 You’ll have to watch the show to learn that (and, even then, you won’t be sure.)